 What is Road?

-A road may be defined as a thoroughfare or a pavement which steers you to your desired destination by using feet or vehicles (land compatible vehicles).
+A road may be defined as a thoroughfare or a pavement that steers you to your desired destination by using feet or vehicles (land-compatible vehicles).
 In this article, different types of roads are briefly discussed.

 Types Of Roads